joeyin/BrownBearRestaurant/README.md

 • npm (comes with Node.js)

-# Getting Started
+## Setup
-Install packages:
+1. Install the required packages:

 ```
 npm install
 ```

-## Setting basic info
+2. Configure the `.env` file in the root directory.

-edit .env file in the root directory
+- The default values connect to our MongoDB cluster.

-default is my MONGODB_URI, it will connect to my cluster.
-And PORT means which port your server will running
+- PORT means which port your server will running.

 ```
 MONGODB_URI="mongodb+srv://jesse:wzx_1999112@cluster0.5gm0o.mongodb.net/?retryWrites=true&w=majority&appName=Cluster0/test"
 PORT="8080"
 ```

-## Running the Application
+## Running the App
-1.Seed the database with initial data (optional):
+1. Seed the database with initial data (optional):
 ```
 node seedData.js
 ```

-2.Start the server
+2. Start the server:
 ```
-npx nodemon server.js
+npm run dev
 ```

-3.The server will run at http://localhost:8080.
+3. The server will run at http://localhost:8080.

 ## Project Structure
 ```